Dev Alahan: Storylines

 Dev as he appeared in 1999.

 Amy Goskirk (Jayne Ashbourne), an ex-girlfriend, follows Dev to Weatherfield, claiming he had promised to marry her.
 He denies this, claiming she is mentally unstable so she claims to be pregnant with his baby and that she had attempted suicide.
 When she turns up at the Rovers Return with bandaged wrists, Dev exposes her lies by ripping off the bandages, revealing no cuts.

 Some time later, Dev almost marries barmaid Geena Gregory (Jennifer James), but her mother is unhappy and pays Karen McDonald (Suranne Jones) to set him up so Geena will dump him.
 Although she forgives him, Geena and Dev later split up and she starts dating Joe Carter (Jonathan Wrather).
 Dev saves shop assistant Sunita Parekh (Shobna Gulati) from an arranged marriage, giving her a safe haven in the flat above the Corner Shop.
 Sunita develops feelings for Dev but he initially sees her as just a friend, but they later get involved.
-His other girlfriends include: cruise ship hairdresser Debs Brownlow (Gabrielle Glaister), and Tracy Barlow (Kate Ford), who wrecks his flat after discovering he has no intention of marrying her.
-He also sleeps with Tracy's mother, Deirdre (Anne Kirkbride), who he later employs.
+His other girlfriends include: cruise ship hairdresser Debs Brownlow (Gabrielle Glaister), and Tracy Preston (Kate Ford), who wrecks his flat after discovering he has no intention of marrying her.
+He also sleeps with Tracy's mother, Deirdre Rachid (Anne Kirkbride), who he later employs.

 Dev later meets solicitor Maya Sharma (Sasha Behar), while on the rebound from Sunita, who chooses barman Ciaran McCarthy (Keith Duffy) over him.
 He allows Maya to move in and she makes friends with Frankie Baldwin (Debra Stephenson), but gets jealous of the amount of time Dev and Sunita are spending together and forces him to choose.
 As Sunita is seriously ill, he chooses her.
 This enrages Maya so she smashes up his flat and frames Sunita for an illegal immigration scam so she is arrested on her and Dev's wedding day.
 Sunita is jailed but released when one of the illegal immigrants Maya married is arrested for a completely separate offence and identifies Maya as his "wife", pleading with her for help in front of the police.
 Maya is charged but released on bail and wanting revenge, she ties up Sunita and sets fire to all of Dev's shops, knocking him unconscious when he tries to rescue Sunita and leaves them to die.
 However, Ciaran and Charlie Stubbs (Bill Ward) save them.